 There wasn’t anything Momma couldn’t do.
-She was an artist by trade, and studied abroad to earn her Masters degree in Administration.
+She was an artist by trade, and studied abroad to earn her Masters degree.
 Momma taught art to thousands of middle school students, coached square-dancing, painted gigantic murals for businesses, and sewed all of my prom dresses in high school.
 She cooked like a professional chef, and loved to entertain family and friends with heirloom dishes like Momma’s Pot Roast and Hearty Beef Stew.
 She created my birthday cake in this photo and even made our matching dresses.
-Above all, Momma was the sweetest and most giving person I’ve ever known.
+Above all, Momma was the sweetest person I’ve ever known.

-Granny Mac was a country girl who taught me how to make Cat Head Biscuits, Goulash, and all types of congealed jello salads.
+Granny Mac was a country girl who taught me how to make Cat Head Biscuits, southern Goulash, and all types of congealed jello salads.
 I would sit on a stool in her tiny kitchen and watch her hands at work.
-We would play in her huge garden, pick green beans, and shuck corn together.
+We would play in her huge garden, break Greasy Green Beans, and shuck corn together.
 Granny worked as a cook in the kitchen of the local elementary school.
 She had six children and raised most of them by herself since my grandfather died very young.
 Her family meals were enormous, and to this day, I’ve never seen as much food on a table as Granny Mac could serve.